husjon/valheim_server_oci_setup/Readme.md

 ## Default x86_64 emulator

 The default x86_64 emulator up until now (11th Sept 2025) has been Box86 and Box64, with the Call to Arms update for Valheim I've decided to replace Box with FEX.
-This has been considered for a while as it does seem very stable and in the future should allow for using mods.
+This has been considered for a while as it does seem very stable and in the future should allow for using mods (see [Modding](#modding)).

 For further discussions, please do join my [Discord server](#discord).